Overview of New York Colleges & Schools

-There are thirty-nine public 4-year state universities and colleges in New York.
+There are zero public 4-year state universities and colleges in New York.
 These four-year institutions predominantly offer bachelor's or higher level programs and some may even include research facilities.
 See a state-wide list of the state universities and colleges in New York.

 Private Universities & Colleges

-In New York there are 117 accredited private four-year colleges.
+In New York there are zero accredited private four-year colleges.
 Similar to public schools, private colleges and universities offer bachelor's or higher level programs and research opportunities, although they usually have smaller classes and higher tuition.
 Compare admission requirements and tuition details for private colleges in New York.

 Community colleges are public institutions that offer low cost, high quality education for residents throughout the state.
 These schools offer 2-year programs that grant associate degrees or offer training courses in specialized trades.
 New York" Community colleges also are the number one transfer-out programs available for four-year colleges and universities.
 Learn more and compare community colleges in New York.

 Liberal Arts Colleges

-New York has fifteen accredited liberal arts colleges.
+New York has zero accredited liberal arts colleges.
 These schools primarily focus on undergraduate programs in the liberal arts and sciences through comprehensive and flexible curriculums.
 Compare all the liberal arts colleges in New York.

 Bible & Christian Colleges

 Bible and Christian colleges generally provide specialized undergraduate education with a focus on religious or biblical study.
-There are approximately thirty-three such colleges in New York located throughout the state.
+There are approximately zero such colleges in New York located throughout the state.
 See a full list of Christian colleges in New York along with program and tuition information.